 Combined with a fascinating and educational few days with remote Sacred Valley tribes, you will learn and witness their customs and traditions.
 From cocoa leaf ceremonies, to traditional dance and story telling under the stars, this is a journey that you will not forget, as you uncover the hidden secrets and beauty of Wild Peru.

-Overnight at El Mercado Tunqui or similar
+Overnight at Hotel Quinta San Blas or similar

 Following breakfast this morning, you will be picked up from your hotel in Cusco and transferred to Patabamba Community, its original name, Patapampa, meaning ‘plain’ or ‘flat place’ in the Quechua language.
 You will arrive at Patabamba community at approx. 8am and witness a coca leaf ceremony that is undertaken by scholars.
 The locals will then show you how to collect leaves, flowers, and herbs (according to the season), which are then used to carry out the traditional process of dyeing fabric which is then used to make clothes; a process handed down over many generations.

 At 9am, you depart from Patabamba and head to Huchuy Qosqo archaeological remains.
 Located at 3,550m, the name comes from a Quechua word which means Little Cusco, however it was also known as Q’acyacawana which means in Spanish ‘place from where we can see thunder’.
 Historically, it is known for being the place of Inca Wiracocha, who died there according to legend.
 In colonial times, a mummy found was assumed to be Inca, and was burnt by Francisco Pizarro.

-During the walk, you will enjoy Inter-Andean valleys typical of the region, with impressive viewpoints over the Sacred Valley of the Incas.
+During your walk, you will enjoy Inter-Andean valleys typical of the region, with impressive viewpoints over the Sacred Valley of the Incas.
 After a midmorning traditional style snack, explore a part of the Inca trail which is also part of the Q’apac Ñan.
 In the village of Pukamarca, you will be able to take a break and enjoy a lunch box prepared by Patabamba Community members.
 Continue walking until you reach the archaeological remains of Huchuy Qosqo.
 From here, descend through typical flora and fauna from the region to the Huchuy Qosqo Community, arriving at the lower part of the Community before crossing to Lamay Qosqo, where you will see the differences between the two communities.
 (B,L,D)

 2 nights in Huchuy Qosqo Community in a rural homestay

-Early this morning, taste a local breakfast with the Huchuy Qosqo community.
+Early this morning, enjoy a local breakfast with the Huchuy Qosqo community.
 From here, you make your way to the Huayllafara Community, where you will be welcomed at the Cultural Centre for Interpretation with traditional music and beautiful flowers together with a ‘tinka’ – a symbolic benediction to Mother Earth to thank her for this new day and spending it with kindred people from different cultures.